rikurauhala/rsa/documentation/implementation.md

 The program could still be expanded and improved.
 Here are some potential ideas for further development at a later date:
 - Graphical user interface
+- Improved command-line interaface using a CLI library
 - Padding
 - Customizable key length
 - Message signing
+- Writing to and reading the keys from a file
+- Writing to and reading messages from a file

 ## Sources